 If ESM is not already installed, specify the ESM/APHA module license file when you install the APHA module and then again when you install ESM.
-For more information about installing ESM, see the ESM Installation Guide on the ESM documentation page.
+For more information about installing ESM, see the ESM Installation Guide.

 Chapter 3: Installing the Active-Passive High Availability Module and ESM